 A student may enroll for credit in travel-study projects sponsored or accepted by the College.
-Approval of registration for credit must be secured through the offices of the

-Provost of the College and the appropriate Division Chair.
+Approval of registration for credit must be secured through the offices of the Provost of the College and the appropriate Division Chair.
 Travel-study projects may be domestic or foreign and must include readings, discussion, and a paper.

-Kinesiology KIN180 Prerequisite: Nor 2 hours Study of the hist orical background, philosophy, and underlying principles of Kin esiology. - Exercise Science Practicum isent of instructor. for in teaching a department activity class.
-2 hours Designed to prep Camp Leadership and Management isent of camp director. pare the student for camp responsibilities including program pl on, instruction, counseling, and special events.
-2 hours anning, Students will der Techniques of Sport Coaching and Officiating 211 and consent of camp director. nonstrate the responsibilities and strategies of sport coaching, ndamentals, conditioning, scouting opponents, player evaluation notivation. - Introduces stude intrapersonal var study the fundar Psychological and Sociological Aspects of Physical Education and Sport 180 and either PSY101 or SOC102. ents to the neuropsychological, biophysical, psychosocial, and riables that influence athletic performance.
-Additionally, stude nental social processes of sport including socialization, social c cial conflict, and social change. least 23 or an SA Designed to mee administration a determine the pl Tests and Measurement in Kinesiology 180 and declared KIN major; also MAT095R, an ACT Math scor T Math score of at least 560, or by placement.
-It the needs of the physical education instructor in the actual and statistical analysis of the various tests used in the program shysical fitness, skill proficiency, knowledge of the activity, degre alationship within the group, and diagnosis of specific needs. to KIN281 Principles of Athletic Training 3 hours
+Kinesiology

+KIN180 Introduction to Kinesiology

+Study of the historical background, philosophy, and underlying principles of Kinesiology.

+KIN191 Exercise Science Practicum

+Assist an instructor in teaching a department activity class.

+KIN211 Camp Leadership and Management

+Prerequisite: Consent of camp director.

+Designed to prepare the student for camp responsibilities including program planning, activity supervision, instruction, counseling, and special events.

+KIN241 Techniques of Sport Coaching and Officiating

+Prerequisite: KIN211 and consent of camp director.

+Students will demonstrate the responsibilities and strategies of sport coaching, including instruction of fundamentals, conditioning, scouting opponents, player evaluation, team strategies, and motivation.

+KIN255 Psychological and Sociological Aspects of Physical Education and Sport

+Prerequisite: KIN180 and either PSY101 or SOC102.

+Introduces students to the neuropsychological, biophysical, psychosocial, and intrapersonal variables that influence athletic performance.
+Additionally, students will study the fundamental social processes of sport including socialization, social control, stratification, social conflict, and social change.

+KIN265 Tests and Measurement in Kinesiology

+Prerequisite: KIN180 and declared KIN major; also MAT095R, an ACT Math score of at least 23 or an SAT Math score of at least 560, or by placement.

+Designed to meet the needs of the physical education instructor in the actual administration and statistical analysis of the various tests used in the program to determine the physical fitness, skill proficiency, knowledge of the activity, degree of improvement, relationship within the group, and diagnosis of specific needs.

+KIN281 Principles of Athletic Training

 Pre or Corequisite: KIN180 or consent of instructor.
-224